heartin/simple-boot-base-template/README.md

 1. Update contents of the readme file.
 1. Run './mvnw clean compile' to make sure everything is fine.
 1. Commit and push new changes

+## Option 4
+Clone project to local and copy paste manually into a new project and refactor as necessary.